Malware Protection Test March 2023

 In the Malware Protection Test, malicious files are executed on the system.
 While in the Real-World Protection Test the vector is the web, in the Malware Protection Test the vectors can be e.g. network drives, USB or cover scenarios where the malware is already on the disk.

 Please note that we do not recommend purchasing a product purely on the basis of one individual test or even one type of test.
 Rather, we would suggest that readers consult also our other recent test reports, and consider factors such as price, ease of use, compatibility and support.
 Installing a free trial version allows a program to be tested in everyday use before purchase.

 In principle, home-user Internet security suites are included in this test.
 However, some vendors asked us to include their (free) antivirus security product instead.

-Information about additional third-party engines/signatures used inside the products: G Data, Total Defense and VIPRE use the Bitdefender engine.
-TotalAV use the Avira engine.
+Information about additional third-party engines/signatures used inside the products: G Data and Total Defense use the Bitdefender engine.
+TotalAV uses the Avira engine.
 AVG is a rebranded version of Avast.

 All products were installed on a fully up-to-date 64-Bit Microsoft Windows 10 system.
 Products were tested at the beginning of March with default settings and using their latest updates.